nicolaslara/solana-masp/docs/protocol-soundness.md

   - The chain checks that `anchor_root` is a valid recent root for the commitment tree.
 - **(T2) Spend authorization / ownership (MASP circuit)**:
   - For each **enabled** input `i`, only the SpendingKey holder for that note's recipient/address can produce a valid spend proof.
+- **Implementation note (current circuit optimization):**
+  - The current Noir `transfer` circuit enforces that **all enabled inputs share the same sender tuple** `(spending_key, note_recipient, diversifier_index)`, and then performs the expensive EC-based spend authorization check **exactly once** (for the first enabled input).
+  - This is intentional to avoid repeating embedded-curve operations per input.
+  - Consequence: multi-input transfers currently require all inputs to be addressed to the *same diversified address* (same `diversifier_index` and `note_recipient`), not merely the same spending key.
 - **(T2b) Transaction binding hash (MASP circuit)**:
   - `tx_binding` is a public input computed as: